Showing posts with label In Darkest Germany. Show all posts

 The British, then, had no wish to make the Germans in their Zone miserable.
 So why the shambles?

 Moreover, the British found the Zone in a terrible state, not least because of their own bombing.
-In a recent (2014) article in History and Policy, Knowles states that 66% of the houses in Cologne were destroyed, and in Düsseldorf 93% were uninhabitable – figures that confirm Gollancz’s own impressions.
+In a 2014 article in History and Policy (Germany 1945-1949: a case study in post-conflict reconstruction), Knowles – who is one of the few modern researchers to have published widely on the occupation – states that 66% of the houses in Cologne were destroyed, and in Düsseldorf 93% were uninhabitable; figures that confirm Gollancz’s own impressions.
 The housing shortage was exacerbated by German refugees from what had been eastern Germany and from other parts of central and eastern Europe where Germans were no longer welcome.
-Meanwhile, the country was full of displaced persons (DPs), often former forced or slave labour brought forcibly to Germany by the Nazi regime.
+Meanwhile, the country was full of displaced persons, often former forced or slave labour brought forcibly to Germany by the Nazi regime.
 All were walking somewhere.
 Knowles quotes Ivone Kirkpatrick, a British diplomat who later became head of the Foreign Office, describe his first impressions of Germany in 1945; there were “hundreds of thousands of Germans on foot, trekking in all directions … as if a giant ant-heap had suddenly been disturbed.”

 The British authorities were also hamstrung by the Potsdam agreement in the summer of 1945, under which the four-power occupation had been agreed in detail.
 Potsdam had decreed the “orderly” transfer of populations (it was anything but orderly) but also had clauses on reparations and demilitarization.
 Clause 3(i) called for: “The complete disarmament and demilitarization of Germany and the elimination or control of all German industry that could be used for military production.”
 It was this clause that had led to the orgy of bureaucratic destruction that Gollancz had described.
 In fact, the agreement stated that Germany could retain industries essential for war to the extent that it needed them for its prewar peacetime economy.
 However, there was also a provision for reparations that was effectively a license to loot.
 Moreover it was specified that 10-15% of industrial plant from all three Western zones should be dismantled and sent to the USSR, meaning that even if the British had decided to remove nothing as reparations for themselves, they would still have had to dismantle some plant that the Germans really needed to keep.